 Do you distinguish what to look for when picking a door to the security screen?
 We’re going to clarify what to look for while shopping around and selecting a steel security door.

-What’s going to render a surveillance screen door… a security door?
+What’s going to render a surveillance screen door… a Steel Security Door?

 To be a dedicated steel security door, it must conform with Australian Standards 5039.
 There are 6 checks to determine the reliability and structural integrity of the security door:

 The Knife Sheer Measure to ensure that no one will break through the wire.